sonocotta/esp32-audio-dock/README.md

 | 18 | 11.40 | 1.58 | 32.5 | 41.0 | 79% | 8.5 | - | - | shutdown | 11.37 | 32.3 | 40.2 | 80% | 7.9 | shutdown | OT warning | OT warning |

 **Conclusion:** Long-term operation without an additional heatsink is only possible up to VCC=15V.
 Adding a passive heatsink only helps to sustain 1-2 more volts; more power requires active cooling.

+### Speakers selection

+When choosing speakers, focus on realistic power ratings rather than the often-inflated numbers printed on labels.

+A good reference point is 10 watts at 1% THD (Total Harmonic Distortion) — this provides clean, pleasant audio without noticeable distortion.
+Many manufacturers, however, market their speakers based on higher distortion levels or theoretical peaks:
+	•	Nominal Power (e.g., 20W) — This is often measured at around 10% THD, which produces harsh, phone-like distortion.
+	•	Rated or “Maximum” Power (e.g., 40W) — The level a speaker can handle continuously, but without limiting distortion; sound quality is not measured.
+It is simply a scenario where speaker is used as a room heater.
+	•	Peak Power (e.g., 80–100W) — The absolute maximum a speaker can withstand for a very short burst (milliseconds), not suitable for sustained playback.

+In short, when a speaker claims “100W,” it typically translates to about 10W of clean, listenable power in real use.
+Always prioritize low-distortion ratings over inflated wattage numbers for the best listening experience.

 ### OLED screen